The Beautiful Brand.

 Why the world’s best brands have their own gravity.

-Have you wondered why Tesla, SolarCity, and Elon Musk have gotten so much press in the last couple of years?
+Have you wondered why Tesla, SolarCity, and Elon Musk have gotten so much press (and stock increases) in the last couple of years?

 Skimming through headlines and social media feeds, these brands are among the most attention-getting brands in recent times.
 Rightly so.
 They’ve got some great innovation happening, and Elon is certainly a fascinating entrepreneur.
 Much of the stories and news reported on these brands stand in stark contrast to blemished brands like Volkswagen/Audi, Wells Fargo, and Uber.

 Business done right is an intentional and ongoing act of beauty; a creation that’s intended to move people beyond their current way of seeing, living, and working.
 A beautiful brand, in this sense, works with the power of possibilities and moves people into a new and better reality.